dawndiy/electronic-wechat-snap/README.md

 ## Current state

 Working features:
- - Most features of the App work.
+ - All features of the App work.
  - Input method based on Fcitx works well at strict mode.

-Known issues:
- - ~~Needs devmode for using input method based on Fcitx~~
- - ~~App indicator does not show icon on system tray~~(Indicator works with none icon)
- - Can't play any sound
+ - Play sound works well.